ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Know Your Regex Implementation

 Regex notations are *not* the same between different languages and libraries.
 Almost every programming language has at least one good regex implementation and they all share many features.
-However, they are slightly different.
+However, they are often slightly different.

 So, when you use a regex implementation you have not used before, look at its documentation every time you use an operation that you have not used before.
 Also, be careful when reusing a pattern.
 Here are some variations to look for.